Ulric I, Margrave of Carniola

 Ulric I (Ulrich I.), also Odalric or Udalrich (died 6 March 1070), Count of Weimar-Orlamünde, was margrave of Carniola from 1045 and of Istria from 1060 to his death.

 Life

-Ulric was the son of Margrave Poppo I of Carniola, whom he succeeded upon his death before 1044, and Hadamut, daughter of Count Werigand of Friuli and Istria.
+Ulric was the son of Margrave Poppo I of Carniola and Hadamut, daughter of Count Werigand of Friuli and Istria.
+He succeeded his father upon his death before 1044.

 Ulric married Sophia, the daughter of King Béla I of Hungary and his first wife, Richeza, sister of the Polish duke Casimir I the Restorer.
 Alternatively, it has been suggested that she was the daughter of Béla and his second wife, Tuta of Formbach, and thereby a sister of King Ladislaus I of Hungary.
 Another alternative hypothesis makes her the daughter of Tuta and King Peter of Hungary, but that seems highly unlikely.
 Sophia had been betrothed to Margrave William of Meissen, but upon his early death in 1062 married his nephew Ulric instead.
 She gave her first husband four children: